Detroit Red Wings Stanley Cup Odds 2025-26 – NHL Futures Lines

 Detroit Red Wings History

-The Detroit Red Wings' latest Glory era was from 1984 through 2016, when they missed the playoffs only twice and won four Stanley Cup championships.
-Steve Yzerman was the superstar captain most of those years.
+Steve Yzerman was the superstar captain for most of those years.
 Legendary Hall of Fame coach Scotty Bowman won three Stanley Cup titles, with Mike Babcock winning one.
 The Franchise has a total of 11 Stanley Cup championships and is also well known for boasting Gordie Howe as its marquee man in the 1950s and 60s.

 The Red Wings opened for business in 1926 as the Cougars and rebranded as the Red Wings in 1932.
 Detroit is one of the NHL's famed “Original Six” franchises.